hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ## Finding Modules

 All users in your organization can view your private module registry.
-To find available modules, click the "Registry" button in the Terraform Cloud main navigation bar.
+To find available modules, click the "Registry" button in the main navigation bar.

 ![Terraform Cloud screenshot: Navigation bar with registry button highlighted](./images/using-modules-button.png)